ananyaanand-pixel/passwordscrambling/README.md

-# testing
+# password-scrambler
-used python simple learning to take password from and make it scrambled password for more security
+used python simple learning to take password from user and make it scrambled password for more security